 The pricing for men includes:

-- Cost of testosterone pellets from the compound pharmacy
+- Cost of up to 11 testosterone pellets from the compounding pharmacy

 - Office visit for pellet insertion